clawson13/charity-funding-predictor/README.md

 ## Summary

 It took no small amount of trial and error to approach the 75% accuracy goal--repeatedly adjusting the combination of layers, neurons, activation functions, and epochs in particular.
-Recommendation: Use KerasTuner testing on the optimized dataset to more accrurately determine a nominal neural network model.
+Recommendation: Use KerasTuner testing on the optimized dataset to more accurately determine a nominal neural network model.

 ## Source